derailed-dash/demo-lz-docs/content/epam-lz/onboarding/sandbox.md

 Within Google Cloud, a _project_ is the most basic unit of resource organisation.
 This means that any Google resources you deploy - such as networks, firewalls, load balancers, GCE instances, databases, Kubernetes clusters, serverless resources, and so on - **must belong to one, and only one, Google project**.
 The project thus represents a **resource ownership** boundary, a **trust** boundary, and a **billing** boundary.

-Within the ECP environment, we can provision _sandbox_ projects.
+Within the LZiiB environment, we can provision _sandbox_ projects.
 These are Google projects where individuals or tenants are free to deploy resources and applications, experiment, and learn the environment.
-Most notably: **sandbox projects are the only projects within ECP where individuals or tenants are allowed to deploy resources _manually_ and _using the Google Console_.**
+Most notably: **sandbox projects are the only projects within LZiiB where individuals or tenants are allowed to deploy resources _manually_ and _using the Google Console_.**

-All other projects in ECP require that resources are deployed via a special service account, using infrastructure-as-code.
+All other projects in LZiiB require that resources are deployed via a special service account, using infrastructure-as-code.
 This is how we enforce our [Cloud Principles](/cloud-first/cloud-principles); particularly around automation and immutable infrastructure.

 ## Types of Sandbox